 Young BIPOC farmers were more likely to report top challenges as "very or extremely challenging."

-For example, 59% of Black respondents and 54% of BIPOC respondents said finding access to capital was "very or extremely challenging," as compared to 37% of White respondents.
+For example, 59% of Black respondents and 54% of Black respondents and finding access to capital was "very or extremely challenging," as compared to 37% of White respondents.